 The practice had suitable arrangements to ensure the safety of the X-ray equipment and we saw the required information was in their radiation protection file.
+We noted the local rules for the ground floor surgery did not reflect the fact that there were multiple entrances to the room.
+We were told this would be addressed to ensure it accurately reflected the working arrangements of the room.

-We saw evidence that the dentists justified, graded and reported on the radiographs they took.
+We saw evidence that the dentist justified, graded and reported on the radiographs they took.
 The provider carried out radiography audits every year following current guidance and legislation.